Key Takeaways

 How Employers Generate Payslips

-1. Manual Payslip Preparation
+1. Manual payslip preparation

 In some small businesses, payslips are still prepared manually.
 This usually involves using tools like calculators, paper records, or simple spreadsheets to track work hours, calculate salaries, and determine taxes and deductions.